 Organisation Name Relationships Australia WA 'Peel Senior Relationship Service' Organisation Contacts T: 08 6164 0173 E. peelsrs@relationshipswa.org.au Organisation Website W: www.relationshipswa.org.au Overview of Services Provided Case Management and Mediation (including any fees) Free support This service is provided at no cost as part of the Federal Government's National Plan to Respond to the Abuse of Older Australians.
-A definition of to whom the service is relevant The Peel Senior Relationship Service is a case management and mediation service supporting older people and their families residing in the Peel region to find solutions to ageing related issues.
-Support can help to Prevent or resolve family conflict Facilitate difficult conversations Plan for the future (including medical, health, financial or living arrangements) Make decisions that protect the interests, rights and safety of the older person Reduce the risk of elder abuse, including emotional and financial abuse You can attend the services on your own, with your partner, a carer or advocate, as a family, or your children or parent(s) can come by themselves.
+A definition of to whom the service is relevant · Support can help to Prevent or resolve family conflict Facilitate difficult conversations Plan for the future (including medical, health, financial or living arrangements) Make decisions that protect the interests, rights and safety of the older person Reduce the risk of elder abuse, including emotional and financial abuse You can attend the services on your own, with your partner, a carer or advocate, as a family, or your children or parent(s) can come by themselves.